 The U.S. nuclear triad of land-based ICBMs, submarine-based SLBMs and heavy bombers is a deterrent force which for decades has provided a survivable and manifestly-capable deterrent.
 The triad has shown, in its combination of basing modes, delivery systems, and warhead types, an overall capability which ensures that no enemy attack could prevent effective U.S. retaliation.

 Nuclear powered ballistic missile submarines (SSBNs) are the most secure and survivable strategic component of the United States’ nuclear triad.
 Hiding deep in the ocean, with virtually unlimited endurance, SSBNs are capable of reaching almost any target at the direction of the President.
 While today SSBNs carry over half of the U.S. operational nuclear deterrent arsenal, under the new START treaty that percentage will grow to 70%.

-Today’s U.S. SSBN force consists of 14 Ohio-class submarines.
-The Ohio Replacement SSBN, projected to begin initial construction in 2021, will maintain the U.S. Navy’s nuclear deterrent force into the 2080’s.
+Today’s U.S. SSBN force consists of 14 Ohio-class submarines and will begin to retire in 2027.
+12 new Columbia-Class SSBN, with initial construction in 2021, will maintain the U.S. Navy’s nuclear deterrent force into the 2080’s.